rstropek/GitHubEduWorkshop/hands-on-labs/github-flow/readme.md

 ## *Bob*: Merge *math* Branch

 1. Open the *math* branch in GitHub.
-Use the *Compare* feature to find out more about Alice's code changes.
+Use the *Compare* feature to find out more about Alice's code changes

 1. Open the graphical Git client and pull changes

-1. Use the graphical Git client of your choice to merge the changes in the *math* branch into the *master* branch.
+1. Use the graphical Git client of your choice to merge the changes in the *math* branch into the *master* branch

 ## *Fred*: Report a Bug